turingschool/mod-0-curriculum/session5/index.md

 #### Attributes

-Attributes contain information about the **state** of a specific object (or instance of a class).
+<span class="vocab">Attributes</span> contain information about the **state** of a specific object (or instance of a class).
 The information format should be one of the basic data types from Session 2 (string, integer, float, boolean, array, hash).

 > Attributes answer the question "What characteristics distinguish this specific object from another object of the same class?".